mahercoder/geo-explorer-link-up/README.md

-# Welcome to your Lovable project
+# Welcome to Geo Explorer

 ## How can I edit this code?
 There are several ways of editing your application.

 **Use Lovable**